 Unfortunately, that’s not the case.
 Uber has to ensure the safety of the passengers that use its service, so they carry out criminal background checks and run motor vehicle reports.

 So where does that leave you?
 Can felons be Uber drivers?
+Can you work for uber with a felony?

 Well, that’s going to depend on whether your felony will show up on your background check.